721labs/partial-common-ownership/docs/security/deferred-semantic-findings.md

 self-destination unwrap custody and metadata loss.
 The beneficiary exemption and inherited collection timestamp remain unchanged, deferred mechanism semantics.
-Adjacent direct-transfer accounting concerns are not reclassified by this fix and require separately authorized compatibility, migration, and deployment review.
+Adjacent direct-transfer accounting concerns are not reclassified by this fix and require separately authorized security, migration, and deployment review.